Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 When creating a new GMB profile, furnish Google with as much information as possible to the best of your knowledge.
 Don’t be tempted to skip certain sections because they don’t seem important at first glance.
 The right keywords, attributes, contact information and categories will invariably improve search rankings.

 Again, referring to competitors’ GMB listings can help you understand the keywords and attributes most suitable for your business.
-In addition, users can head to Google Trends to figure out how people search for certain companies, products or services.
+In addition, users can head to Google Trends to figure out how people search for specific companies, products or services.

 5. Switch To A Location Group Account